hikarimusic/hikarimusic.github.io/_software/biostats.md

 If you use BIOSTATS in your research, it's a good idea to cite the paper of BIOSTATS.

 * Citation: Tung, Yeu-Guang (2022).
-BIOSTATS: An Intuitive GUI for Biostatistical Analysis.
+BIOSTATS: An Intuitive App for Biostatistical Analysis.
 Zenodo. https://doi.org/10.5281/zenodo.10550106

 #### __References__: